 The Battle of Plassey was fought in north-eastern India on 23 June 1757 during the Seven Years War (1756-63).
 Troops of the British East India Company, led by Robert Clive, came up against the forces of Siraj-ud-Daulah, the last Nawab of Bengal, and his French allies.

 Lieutenant-General John Manners, Marquess of Granby, acquired his reputation for courage and leadership during the Seven Years War.
 His popularity was also founded upon his well-known generosity and concern for the welfare of his men.

 Fought between 1756 and 1763, this conflict can claim to be the original 'world war'.
 Franco-British fighting in North America and India became part of a general war in Europe with far-reaching consequences.

-A courageous and resourceful military commander, Major-General Robert Clive helped secure India for Britain.
+A courageous, resourceful and ruthless military commander, Major-General Robert Clive helped secure India for Britain.
 But he was also seen as a greedy speculator who used his political and military influence to amass a fortune.